evefancom/sdk-js/README.md

 Creates a new instance of the Evefan SDK.

-- `workerUrl`: URL of the Evefan worker
+- `evefanHost`: The Host URL of the Evefan worker
 - `writeKey`: Your Evefan write key

 ### `evefan.query(sqlQuery)`